Bucket List: The Alhambra, Flamenco And Free Tapas In Granada

 The Alhambra: Are We In Spain or Morocco?

 One of the biggest attraction in Granada is an ancient military fortress that has watched over the entire city for over 1100 years.
 Named for it’s reddish walls, the Alhambra was the last of the Moorish strongholds in Spain.
 It’s a UNESCO World Heritage Site and showcases Islamic architecture and art at its finest.
-Saying that students of architecture, math geeks, writers and poets would have a field day with this place is probably a more concise and apt way of describing Do this place than I can do.
+Saying that students of architecture, math geeks, writers and poets would have a field day with this place is probably a more concise and apt way of describing this place than I can do.
 The place has drawn all types of artists with its allure of beauty and elegance.
 But I can show you some pictures.

 Generalife courtyard in the Alhambra, Granada